mswjs/msw/README.md

   }),
 )

 // 3.
-Start the Service Worker.
+Start request interception by starting the Service Worker. worker.start()
-worker.start()
 ```